 A new lens on progress.

-GDP is incomplete.
+GDP is out of date.

-Measure what matters.
+Let's measure what matters.

 Click anywhere to open the letter